eldruin/tcs3472-rs/README.md

 - Enable/disable the RGB converter.
 - Set RGB converter gain.
 - Set the number of integration cycles.
+- Set the number of wait time cycles.
 - Read status of RGB converter.
 - Read the clear (unfiltered) channel measurement.
 - Read the red channel measurement.